fabric8io-images/fish-pepper/README.md

 *compositions* of building blocks in addition to the usual Docker *inheritance* from base images.

-Let's have a look at an example for a **Java base image**: Some users might require Java 7, some want Java 8.
+For example consider a **Java base image**: Some users might require Java 7, some want Java 8.
 For running Microservices a JRE might be sufficient.
 In other use cases you need a full JDK.
-Theses four variants are all quite similar with respect to documentation, Dockerfiles and support files like startup scripts.
-Copy-and-paste might work but is not a good solution considering the image evolution over time or introducing even more parameters.
+These four variants are all quite similar with respect to documentation, Dockerfiles and support files like startup scripts.
+Copy-and-paste might work but is not a good solution considering the image evolution over time or when introducing even more parameters.

 With `fish-pepper` you can use flexible templates which are filled with variations of the base image (like `'version' :